Shubhama21/Alien-Invasion/README.md

 # Alien-Invasion
-# Built an alien invasion game where user has to shoot down aliens before they reach the bottom of the screen
+Built an alien invasion game.In this game you have to shoot down aliens before they reach the bottom of the screen.
-# Implemented OOPS in python
+There are 3 different aliens green, blue and red.
+Green aliens reward you with 100 points, blue aliens with 150 points and red aliens reward you with 200 points.
+When the the player eliminates all the aliens on the screen a new fleet of aliens is created.
+Every new level increases the tempo of the game and the amount of score rewarded by each alien.
+The game saves the players highscore in a .txt file and pulls the highscore data for every new game.